 Onions are a staple crop and are used in cuisines throughout the world.
 They have been popular for centuries.
 There are over 300 varieties of onions, and they come in different sizes, shapes, colors, tastes, and smells.

-It also contains one-fifth of your daily needs for vitamin C, 10% of your daily requirement for B6, and 10% of your daily manganese needs.
-One cup of raw onion also contains 5% of your daily requirement for phosphorus and 7% of your potassium needs.
+It also contains one-fifth of your daily needs for vitamin C, 10% of your daily requirement for B6, 10% of your daily manganese needs, 5% of your daily requirement for phosphorus, and 7% of your potassium needs.
 (3)

 Types of Onions